This article may contain compensated links. See our full disclosure here

 We think a great souvenir to take home from your vacation is a new school.
 And when you learn to cook dishes local to Sorrento a trip there is only a bite away.
 These cooking classes in Sorrento are lots of fun:

-- Pizza making class – of course as you are so close to the home of pizza in Naples, you should learn to make pizza.
-This lunchtime activity is fun for the whole family and includes pick up from your accommodation in Sorrento, your own apron and eating your very own pizza > class details
+- Pizza-making class – of course as you are so close to the home of pizza in Naples, you should learn to make pizza.
+This daytime activity is fun for the whole family and includes pick up from your accommodation in Sorrento, your own apron, being taught by a professional ‘Pizzaiolo’ and eating your very own pizza > class details

 Take a day trip to Capri, the Amalfi Coast or Pompeii

-Of course many people use Sorrento as a base to explore the Amalfi and Sorrentine Coasts and to access the ruins of Pompeii.
-The city is perfectly situated for a day trip to Positano, boat rides down the the Amalfi Coast and across to the islands of Capri and Ischia as well as discovering historic Naples close by.
+Of course, many people use Sorrento as a base to explore the Amalfi and Sorrentine Coasts and to access the ruins of Pompeii.
+The city is perfectly situated for a day trip to Positano, boat rides down the Amalfi Coast, and across to the islands of Capri and Ischia as well as discovering historic Naples close by.

 Top day tours from Sorrento